-OVERVIEW OF VICTORIAN EXPLORATION LICENCE PORTFOLIO
+OVERVIEW OF EXPLORATION LICENCE PORTFOLIO

-At the end of the financial year under review, MGA held six granted mineral exploration licences in Victoria (EL5387, EL5433, EL006184, EL006280, EL006278 and EL006913).

-In April 2020 MGA entered into an agreement for the sale of exploration licences EL5387 (the Avoca project), EL006278 (the Timor project), plus EL006280 and EL006913 (the Moormbool project), and after the end of the financial year under review, these licences were formally transferred to Currawong Resources Pty Ltd.

-At the time of this report, MGA has a total of eight exploration licence applications pending in Victoria, and holds two granted exploration licences (EL5433 and EL006184), which respectively forms part of the Bailieston and Creswick projects.
-These are augmented, in the case of Bailieston, by exploration licence applications EL006911, EL006912 and EL007296; and in the case of Creswick, exploration licence applications EL006907.
+At the end of the financial year under review, MGA held two granted mineral exploration licences in Victoria (EL5433 and EL6148).).
+At the time of publishing, MGA has applied to renew Creswick license EL006184, and has received approval for EL006907 to the south, linking Creswick to the Ballarat East-Nerrina Goldfield.
+MGA holds granted exploration licence EL5433 at Bailieston, licence EL007484 covering Swifts Creek and the Tambo River and three new exploration licences (EPM27901, EPM27902 and EPM27903) in the Lolworth area, North Queensland.
+These are augmented, in the case of Bailieston, by exploration licence applications EL006911, EL006912 and EL007296; and in the case of Creswick, exploration licence applications EL006713.

 In November 2020, MGA lodged exploration licence application EL007537 for an area which surrounds mining licences MIN5396 and MIN4847.
 These mining licences, which are not held by MGA, contain the operating Ballarat gold mine.
 The area of EL007537 includes the southern extension of the Dimocks Main Shale, which is the principal target of exploration at MGA's Creswick gold project located a short distance to the north, the northern extension of the Ballarat East line and the depth extensions of the Ballarat West line.
-EL007537 is a competitive bid with three other applicants.
+EL007537 is in a competitive bid with three other applicants.